unoplatform/styleguide/README.md

 # Styleguide

-This repo helps you find all the style guide and brand assets for Uno Platform
+This directory helps you find all the style guide and brand assets for Uno Platform.

 ## Font